-Information and photos graciously provided by the Popcorn Truck Preservation Society, the spearhead of the effort to rescue, preserve and share this treasured piece of Elmira history.
+Information and color photos graciously provided by the Popcorn Truck Preservation Society, the spearhead of the effort to rescue, preserve and share this treasured piece of Elmira history.

 Frank Romeo, the man who made "the best popcorn in town," died at the age of 89, at the Veterans Medical Center, Bath, New York.
 A native of Molochio, Italy, he came to this country in 1912 at the age of 17.
 He served in the military during World War I, and returned a disabled veteran.